-It’s impossible to know for certain when the stock market will reach its bottom from a macro-economic perspective, however, the best opportunities in innovation and future technology giants will have long passed by that point.
+It’s impossible to know for certain when the S&P 500 will reach its bottom from a macro-economic perspective, however, the best opportunities in innovation and future technology giants will have long passed by that point.

 The stock market is forward-looking, so the S&P 500 and Nasdaq Index funds will most likely reach their lows before the worst of this recession, similar to how the indexes bottomed in March 2009, but the recession and its aftermath continued for some time after that.

-However, if you expect the stock market to bottom out next year or in 2024, then it will soon be time to buy your highest conviction stocks from speculative and disruptive companies.
+However, if you expect the S&P 500 to bottom out next year or in 2024, then growth stocks will bottom up to a year sooner.
+It will soon be time to buy your highest conviction stocks from speculative, disruptive companies.

 Many of the companies that may fit this criteria such as the Upstart, Lemonade, and Teladoc examples above and countless others in the same category are currently 70-80% or more down for their all-time high prices in 2021.
 Most of these companies are trading at levels not seen since before the coronavirus pandemic, completely wiping out the gains of the stimulus bubble of 2020.

-Thus far in 2022, some of the lowest prices were recorded in the month of June, where many stocks in the market reached their 52-week lows, and it is unclear if the market will continue to lower lows in the future.
-It’s possible that June was already the bottom for speculative, high-growth technology companies, but I am convinced that if the bottom for this segment of the stock market has not already occurred, then it will be fast approaching.
+Currently in November 2022, many stocks in the market are reaching their 52-week lows, and it is unclear if the market will continue to lower lows in the future.
+It’s possible this is already the bottom for speculative, high-growth technology companies, but I am convinced that if the bottom for this segment of the stock market has not already occurred, then it will be fast approaching, perhaps by early 2023.